 This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government office.
-Assuming an equivalent County tax rate, the projected revenues minus expenditures produce a deficit as shown in TABLE 8.5.
-Similar to Scenario 1, matching the County's equivalent rate is not sufficient and an additional Spring Lake rate of .000560 in 2024 is necessary to provide sufficient funding for the Study Area.
-Thus, the 2024 Town rate is the sum of the County equivalent rate and the Spring Lake rate, or .002181.
+Assuming an equivalent County tax rate, the projected revenues minus expenditures produce a surplus as shown in TABLE 8.5.
+As in Scenario 1, matching the County's equivalent rate is sufficient and no additional Spring Lake rate is necessary to provide sufficient funding for the Study Area.
+Thus, the 2024 Town rate is the difference between the County equivalent rate and the negative Spring Lake rate necessary to balance the budget surplus, or .001445.
+In this scenario, revenues exceed expenses by an average of 13 percent over the five-year window of this study, satisfying the requirement outlined in UCA 10-2a-205(5) to allow the process of incorporation to proceed.